Shuffle/Shuffle-docs/docs/configuration.md

 3. Add a folder called "certs" with **your certificates** named `cert.crt` and `cert.key`.
 4. Restart everything: `docker-compose down; docker-compose up -d`

+## Internal Certificate Authority
+By default, certificates are not being verified when outbound traffic goes from Shuffle.
+This is due to the massive use of self-signed certificates when using internal services.
+If you want to accept your Certificate Authority for all requests, there are a few ways to do this:

+1. Docker Daemon level (recommended) - point to your cert: `$ dockerd --tlscacert=/path/to/custom-ca-cert.pem`
+2. Add it to every app (per-image configuration).
+You can do this by modifying the Dockerfile for an app and manually building it with the certificate in the Dockerfile of each Docker image.
+Restart Shuffle after this is done.

+As this may require advanced Docker understanding, reach out to ask us about it: [support@shuffler.io](mailto:support@shuffler.io)

 ## IPv6